mliew21396/remote-work-u3/week-8/3-js-gradebook/README.md

 - Create, add properties to, delete properties from, and access values in object literals

 ## Summary
-For this challenge, assume there is a teacher with a list of students and a list of their respective test scores.
+In this challenge you will be taking your knowledge of JavaScript to the next level!
+Assume there is a teacher with a list of students and a list of their respective test scores.
 The teacher is providing you with this data which looks like ...

 ```javascript
 var students = ["Joseph", "Susan", "William", "Elizabeth"]